 My kids love one-on-one time with mom and dad, and changing it up to a “date night” out just makes it even more special.
 We’ve done everything from miniature golf to laser tag to watching the latest movie at a theater.
 We try to keep it focused on spending quality time together rather than shopping or buying goods – and I’m often using coupons or discounts I find online to keep costs down.

 Another option is have a kid/parent date night in.
-Plan and cook a meal (check out these kid-friendly gluten-free recipes) together and watch a favorite DVD.
+Plan and cook a meal (check out these kid-friendly gluten-free recipes

 I admit we’re not big on outdoor camping, but my kids love camping indoors – especially in my room.
 They’ve grown so big that they can’t fit in my bed anymore.
 So we set up a tent with sleeping bags in my room so they can camp in.
 We’ll stay up late eating treats, make shadow puppets, and tell ghost stories like a real camping trip, but I still get to sleep in my bed at the end of the night.